-Given the importance of the Summit borrowing service and its high volume, this migration was certainly a reach - WorldCat Navigator wasn't even a commercial product for OCLC on the Alliance' go-live date - it did move the Alliance forward in several ways.
+Given the importance of the Summit borrowing service and its high volume, this migration was certainly a reach - WorldCat Navigator wasn't even a commercial product for OCLC on the Alliance' go-live date.
+But it did move the Alliance forward in several ways.
 Most importantly, it eased the way for Alliance institutions to adopt the OCLC WorldCat Local discovery service developed in conjunction with the University of Washington Libraries.
-In 2012, I had the opportunity to lead a project team at WSU in its successful implementation of the WorldCat Local discovery service, which expanded discovery beyond holdings of the Innovative Millennium catalog and Summit service to include journal articles and physical items held by libraries around the world.
+In 2009, I had the opportunity to lead a project team at WSU in its successful implementation of the WorldCat Local discovery service, which expanded discovery beyond holdings of the Innovative Millennium catalog and Summit service to include journal articles and physical items held by libraries around the world.

 Modernizing library management services In 2013, I left Washington State University for the opportunity of joining the Orbis Cascade Alliance staff to lead the migration of three cohorts of institutions (31 institutions) from legacy management and discovery solutions to the Ex Libris Alma and Primo services.
 Like the Relais implementation at NLM, it was an ambitious project: Moving institutions to a cloud-based management service; moving to a shared consortium management system; implementing shared discovery services; and, working directly with the vendor on critical product development in the areas of resource sharing and the Alma Network Zone.
 The migrations were completed in January 2015; I provided leadership on two subsequent institution migrations to the Alliance's Alma/Primo: Whitworth University and Clackamas Community College.
 It was a tremendous experience to work in this Alliance effort, which required the commitment of institutional experts at the 39 member institutions, the consortium office, and on the vendor side, including Ex Libris' implementation, support, and development operations.
 The Alliance signed an extension in 2018 to continue using the Alma and Primo services for five additional years.